Our Sacred History

 New Mexico.
 When the Mescaleros were placed on a reservation in the 1870’s, Magoosh

-and his followers formed the core group of Lipan Apaches living on the Mescalero reservation.
+and his followers formed the larger part of Lipan Apaches living on the Mescalero reservation.